thomjiji/davinci_still_tool/README/Resolve_README/README.txt

   CreateTimelineFromClips(name, clip1, clip2,...) --> Timeline           # Creates new timeline with specified name, and appends the specified MediaPoolItem objects.
   CreateTimelineFromClips(name, [clips])          --> Timeline           # Creates new timeline with specified name, and appends the specified MediaPoolItem objects.
   CreateTimelineFromClips(name, [{clipInfo}])     --> Timeline           # Creates new timeline with specified name, appending the list of clipInfos specified as a dict of "mediaPoolItem", "startFrame" (int), "endFrame" (int).
-  ImportTimelineFromFile(filePath, {importOptions}) --> Timeline         # Creates timeline based on parameters within given file and optional importOptions dict, with support for the keys:
+  ImportTimelineFromFile(filePath, {importOptions}) --> Timeline         # Creates timeline based on parameters within given file (AAF/EDL/XML/FCPXML/DRT/ADL) and optional importOptions dict, with support for the keys:
-                                                                         # "timelineName": string, specifies the name of the timeline to be created
+                                                                         # "timelineName": string, specifies the name of the timeline to be created.
+Not valid for DRT import
-                                                                         # "importSourceClips": Bool, specifies whether source clips should be imported, True by default
+                                                                         # "importSourceClips": Bool, specifies whether source clips should be imported, True by default.
+Not valid for DRT import
                                                                          # "sourceClipsPath": string, specifies a filesystem path to search for source clips if the media is inaccessible in their original path and if "importSourceClips" is True
-                                                                         # "sourceClipsFolders": List of Media Pool folder objects to search for source clips if the media is not present in current folder and if "importSourceClips" is False
+                                                                         # "sourceClipsFolders": List of Media Pool folder objects to search for source clips if the media is not present in current folder and if "importSourceClips" is False.
+Not valid for DRT import
                                                                          # "interlaceProcessing": Bool, specifies whether to enable interlace processing on the imported timeline being created. valid only for AAF import
   DeleteTimelines([timeline])                     --> Bool               # Deletes specified timelines in the media pool.
   GetCurrentFolder()                              --> Folder             # Returns currently selected Folder.
   SetCurrentFolder(Folder)                        --> Bool               # Sets current folder by given Folder.
   DeleteClips([clips])                            --> Bool               # Deletes specified clips or timeline mattes in the media pool
+  ImportFolderFromFile(filePath, sourceClipsPath="") --> Bool            # Returns true if import from given DRB filePath is successful, false otherwise
+                                                                         # sourceClipsPath is a string that specifies a filesystem path to search for source clips if the media is inaccessible in their original path, empty by default
   DeleteFolders([subfolders])                     --> Bool               # Deletes specified subfolders in the media pool MoveClips([clips], targetFolder)                --> Bool               # Moves specified clips to target folder.
   MoveFolders([folders], targetFolder)            --> Bool               # Moves specified folders to target folder.